 - Lack of enjoyment with activities you used to enjoy

 - Poor concentration

-- Being easily startled
+- A tendency to be easily startled

 - Recurrent intrusive and unpleasant flashbacks or dreams

 - Feelings of emotional detachment

 - Avoidance of people, places, and anything else that may trigger memories of the traumatic event